2025 TCS London Marathon Countdown

-On Sunday 21st April 2024 our team of amazing runners will take part in the TCS London Marathon to raise money for the Joint Action appeal of the British Orthopaedic Association.
-Their goal is to raise vital funds to fund research into musculoskeletal conditions, transforming lives and giving people back their freedom and independence.
+Join of our team of amazing runners on Sunday 27th April 2025 in the TCS London Marathon to raise money for the Joint Action appeal of the British Orthopaedic Association.
+There aim is to raise vital funds to fund research into musculoskeletal conditions, transforming lives and giving people back their freedom and independence.

 If you are interested in running in 2025 please submit your details to the Joint Action team via the form below